 Make an advent calendar together for a personalized way to count down.
 Gather some supplies and give the kids a few hours one afternoon to create their version of a Christ-centered Christmas countdown.
 There are no rules; it can be as simple as stickers on paper, or elaborate as a colorful clay sculpture.
 Talk with them about how we each have a special journey to take, and theirs is unlike anyone else’s.
 Remind them how much God delights in walking with us every step of the way.
 Allow their creativity to guide you through the Advent season as you draw inspiration from their homemade advent countdown.

 If you’re looking for a more comprehensive guide for the season, there are some wonderful advent devotionals that include Scripture, devotions and activities for your family to share.
-One of my favorite Advent books are Advent: The Story of Christmas by Sherri Gragg and The Wonder of Christmas Advent Journal by Shanna Noel.
+Some of my favorite Advent books are Advent: The Story of Christmas by Sherri Gragg and The Wonder of Christmas Advent Journal by Shanna Noel.

 No matter what, remember that every little step we take toward the heart of this beautiful season matters: every meaningful conversation we share, every prayer prayed together, every act of kindness that shines His light.
 Don’t let the celebration of Advent become another burdensome thing to check off a holiday to-do list.
 Pray about your plans; do what’s right for your family in this season of life, and enjoy the journey of a Christ-centered Advent celebration together!